-The Hepatitis B vaccination (HBV) series is required for all the Medical Laboratory Science students, although the vaccination cannot absolutely guarantee immunity to the Hepatitis B disease.
-Documentation regarding vaccinations is required for a student to enter the clinical practica.
+The Hepatitis B vaccination (HBV) series is required for all Medical Laboratory Science students, although the vaccination cannot guarantee immunity to the Hepatitis B disease.
+Documentation regarding vaccinations is required for a student to enter clinical practica.
 Any student who declines HBV vaccination must sign the statement found at the end of this handbook.

 HBV antibody testing is available to a student, at the student's expense, who desires such testing before deciding whether to receive HBV vaccination.
-If the student is found to be immune to HBV by virtue of adequate antibody titer, then HBV vaccination may not be necessary.
+If the student is immune to HBV by virtue of adequate antibody titer, then HBV vaccination may not be necessary.